ThalesGroup/chaos-engine/docs/markdown/Experiment_Modules/cattle_pet_distinction.md

 For example, an EC2 container may evaluate if it is part of an Autoscaling Group, while a Kubernetes Pod Container may evaluate if it is backed by a Replica Set.

-## Defining Experiments as Cattle-only
+## Defining Experiment Scopes

-Experiments are assumed to be Pet-Friendly unless otherwise specified.
-There are two ways of denoting experiments to be cattle-only.
+Experiments are assumed to be compatible with both ways of running experiments unless otherwise specified.
+There are two ways of denoting experiment scope.

 ### Method-Based Experiments

-Experiments defined in the Container classes can be annotated with the annotation **@CattleExperiment** to denote that they are reserved for Cattle.
+Method Based experiments use the **@ChaosExperiment** annotation for discovery.
+The **experimentScope** field of this annotation controls the targeting criteria.

 ### Script-Based Experiments